Stratisco/Sliding-puzzle/README.md

 sliding puzzle based of hand held ones

-i have uploaded a executable files for windows if u just want to run. and if you dont trust me i added the visual studio solution for you to check and compile yourself.
+I have added the exe file which runs it, but if you dont trust me your more than welcome to look at the source code and compile it yourself.